msank00/msank00.github.io/_posts/2019-07-28-blog_000_Prob_Stat.md

   $$Var(X) = n*p*(1-p)$$

-### Normal Distribution:
+## Normal Distribution:

 Normal distribution represents the behavior of most of the situations in the universe (That is why it’s called a “normal” distribution.
 I guess!).

->> The large sum of (small) random variables often turns out to be normally distributed, contributing to its widespread application ~ Central Limit Theoram
+>> The large sum of (small) random variables often turns out to be normally distributed, contributing to its widespread application ~ Central Limit Theorem

 Any distribution is known as Normal distribution if it has the following characteristics:
 + **The mean, median and mode of the distribution coincide.**